-If a Boston Kreme and a large coffee from Dunkin’ was the pick-me-up you needed after Wednesday’s late-night battle of the Hawks vs. Bruins, you were out of luck.
-In honor of the two teams facing off, the Massachusetts-based doughnut giant has temporarily rebranded the Boston Kreme the “Chicago Kreme"--in Chicago, at least.
+If a Boston Kreme and a large coffee from Dunkin’ was the pick me up you needed after Wednesday’s late-night battle of the Hawks vs. Bruins, you were out of luck.
+In honor of the two teams facing off, Mass. based doughnut giant has temporarily rebranded the Boston Kreme the “Chicago Kreme.”

 The @dunkinchicago twitter account has even been quick to correct those tweeting about Boston Kremes, using the #ChicagoKreme hastag.

-The red-and-black-cream-filled confections rival Bruins-themed doughnuts that are currently being served in Boston Dunkin’ shops during the Stanley Cup Playoffs.
-The Boston Herald tracked down a response from Dunkin’ Donuts HQ in Canton, Mass.:
+The red and black cream filled confections rival Bruins themed doughnuts that are currently being served in Boston Dunkin’ shops during the Stanley Cup Playoffs.
+The Boston Herald tracked down a response from Dunkin’ Donuts HQ in Quincy, Mass.: